J-HTTaylor/CS408-401/README.md

 ### Running the Application
-There are two ways to run the application :  using `mvn spring-boot:run` or by running the `Application` class directly from your IDE.
+There are two ways to run the application :  using `mvn spring-boot:run` from the terminal while in the folder or by running the `Application` class directly from your IDE.

 You can use any IDE of your preference,but we suggest Eclipse or Intellij IDEA.
 Below are the configuration details to start the project using a `spring-boot:run` command.
 Both Eclipse and Intellij IDEA are covered.